The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Strategic paralysis: No energy for business development

-Exit risk: Burnout leading to business shutdown is possible
+Exit risk: Burnout leading to possible business shutdown

 What caused it: